Skip to main content

 Royal Holloway's Department of Drama, Theatre and Dance is internationally recognised for the quality of its creative arts programmes, and this course is the only UK postgraduate degree of its kind to offer a diverse overview of contemporary British culture with a focus on literature and theatre.

-From time to time, we make changes to our courses to improve the student and learning experience.
-If we make a significant change to your chosen course, we’ll let you know as soon as we can.
+We sometimes make changes to our courses to improve your experience.
+If this happens, we’ll let you know as soon as possible.

 Core Modules